All Episodes

 And I think there's going to be stumbles along the way.

-I think he's continuing and maybe even toughening what Bush started, but I I I think we need to be watchful, and I think the the place I disagree with the president the most is that they've got to be open, not with exactly what they're doing, so that our our foes know what we're doing, but they need to be open with the American people in that we have to know what our our government is doing to protect ourselves, and we have to know when they've gone too far.
+And I think the place I disagree with the president the most is that they've got to be open, not with exactly what they're doing so that our foes know what we're doing, but they need to be open with the American people in that we have to know what our government is doing to protect ourselves, and we have to know when they've gone too far.

 Well, no question about that.

-Here's here's my problem with with what is happening.
+Here's my problem with what is happening.

 I have an institutional fear of big government.